 I had these problems when using Kodak DCS 645 Pro Back, here is how to get around them.

 • Battery drain is a problem, so I unplug the battery when not using the camera.
+I think the digital back is always charging the internal clock battery, that might be one reason for the battery drain.

 • Long exposure shots take long time and might make the camera think the digital back stopped working.
 That is because after 1/4 sec (can be configured in settings) the camera takes another black photo to retract noise grain from the original photo, and because of the slow cpu on the digital back, it takes a lot of time (30 sec or so) and also drains batteries fast.